 Highlighting and auto-completion is the first feature you will notice when you start to use the IDE.
 It is implemented in a way that it works without the need for a special shortcut.
 It will automatically pop up during typing and suggest function names or variables.

 You have several ways to use one of the suggestions from the auto-completion window.
-If you are happy with the very first one, then just press Enter or better, use Ctrl+Shift+Enter.
+If you’re happy with the very first one, then just press Enter or better, use Ctrl+Shift+Enter.
 The latter is called Smart Enter and does a lot of useful things in different situations.
 In the case of auto-completing a function name like Plot, it will insert braces for you and place the cursor inside.
-So when you type P3 and you are happy with the ParametricPlot3D at the top of the suggestion list, then press Ctrl+Shift+Enter and you are left with ParametricPlot3D[] and the cursor between the braces.
-If the word you are completing is not a function, like PlotRange, which is an option, Smart Enter will just insert the word without braces.
+So when you type P3 and you’re happy with the ParametricPlot3D at the top of the suggestion list, then press Ctrl+Shift+Enter and you’re left with ParametricPlot3D[] and the cursor between the braces.
+If the word you’re completing is not a function, like PlotRange, which is an option, Smart Enter will just insert the word without braces.

 Note that you can use the up- and down-arrows to start navigating in the list of completion suggestions.
 Usually, this is not necessary because with Camel Humps you can often specify the word uniquely.
 By the way, camel humps are the upper cases letters in a long function name: For instance PP3D for ParametricPlot3D or LLICP for ListLineIntegralConvolutionPlot.
 In fact, you don’t have to specify every camel hump.
 You can leave some of them out, and the IDE will still give you correct suggestions.

-You can always invoke auto-completion manually (if you have e.g. pressed Esc to close the auto-completion popup) by using Ctrl+Space.
+You can always invoke auto-completion manually (if you’ve e.g., pressed Esc to close the auto-completion popup) by using Ctrl+Space.
 If the completion window is already open, then you will see that the first entry will be highlighted: the completion is selected just like when you use the arrow keys.
 On such a selected entry in the completion list, you can open the documentation of the function using Ctrl+Q.

-Back to how to use auto-completion: We have seen already you can use Enter to simply insert the completion and Smart Enter (Ctrl+Shift+Enter) to do something more clever as it e.g. inserts braces for you.
+Back to how to use auto-completion: We’ve seen already you can use Enter to simply insert the completion and Smart Enter (Ctrl+Shift+Enter) to do something more clever as it e.g., inserts braces for you.
 There is a third option: the Tab key.
 This is especially useful if you have a word right to your cursor, and you want to replace it with the current selection.
-Let’s say you have written GridLinesStyle but you made a mistake because you wanted to have GridBoxSpacings.
+Let’s say you’ve written GridLinesStyle but you made a mistake because you wanted to have GridBoxSpacings.
 Do the following, go directly between the letters d and L in GridLinesStyle and type BS.
 When the correct suggestion pops up, press Tab and replace the rest of the word.

-Finally, sometimes even the clever auto-completion will not show the symbol you have defined anywhere (I want to know if something like this happens!).
-For those cases, there is an emergency auto-completion which can be invoked with Ctrl+Alt+Space.
-This one will show you all symbol names you have used anywhere in the file.
+Finally, sometimes even the clever auto-completion will not show the symbol you’ve defined anywhere (I want to know if something like this happens!).
+For those cases, there is an emergency auto-completion that can be invoked with Ctrl+Alt+Space.
+This one will show you all symbol names you’ve used anywhere in the file.
 If nothing helps, this one does.

 Moving around